INTRODUCTION

 Starting in 1974, detailed descriptions of treatments, sampling, and analytical information were catalogued on cards and filed according to Museum registration number.
 Additional conservation information, in the form of photographic prints, negatives, color slides, or photocopied material were also included with the basic treatment card records.

 STUDY COLLECTIONS and PROJECT MATERIALS IN PROCESS.
-These two categories represent thousands of artifacts and paper documents which constitute primary source material available to Institute researchers:
+These two categories represent thousands of artifacts and paper documents which constitute primary source material available to ISAC researchers:

 • In the case of Project Materials in Process, these are usually recently recovered artifacts and/or excavation records that are still being used by faculty or project staff on a regular basis for analysis or publication purposes.
 In most cases this material will eventually be turned over to the Archives for permanent storage or accessioned by the Museum.
 An example in this category is the more than one quarter million flints recovered by the Prehistoric Project during its years of excavations in Iraq, Iran, and Turkey.
 Regardless of the eventual disposition of these artifacts and documents, their description and other pertinent information concerning their provenience, dating, etc., should be entered into the integrated database for use by scholars in the future.